gfannes/proast/_input/info.md

   * Current status
   * Progress since last report

+## Recursive process

+* Apply the same structure and process from high to low level in a nested manner
+  * Prioritized requirements
+  * Design
+    * Documented decisions
+  * Features distributed over nested capability areas

 ## Text UI

 * Use VI keybindings to navigate Items, Folders and Files